phdussud/mcasm/README.md

 After the `start` keyword and condition specification, the microprogram follows.
-Each line of the microprogram defines a comma separated list of zero or more signal names as defined previously.
+Each line of the microprogram defines a comma separated list of zero or more signal names or label names as defined previously.
 The order of signals in each line does not matter.
-Lines are terminated with semicolons (so that, in practice, each may span multiple actual lines in the source code).
+Lines are terminated with semicolons (so that, in practice,each may span multiple actual lines in the source code).

 A special keyword used in some cases is `hold`.
 When encountered, it indicates that the set of signals active on the previous line should be active on the